alexprengere/currencyconverter/README.rst

     >>> c.convert(100, 'BGN', date=date(2010, 11, 21))
     51.12...

-We also have a fallback mode when asking dates outside of the currency bounds:
+We also have a fallback mode for dates outside the currency bounds:

 .. code-block:: python